 |

-DADDY GRACE - A Night With Daddy Grace (American Odeon, 2005) Daddy Grace and his "House Of Prayer For All People" was located on the famed corner of 125th Street and 8th Avenue in N.Y.C on the 2nd floor.
+DADDY GRACE - A Night With Daddy Grace (American Odeon, 2005) OUT OF PRINT Daddy Grace and his "House Of Prayer For All People" was located on the famed corner of 125th Street and 8th Avenue in N.Y.C on the 2nd floor.
 For those lucky enough to have passed this intersection, they would have been blessed with hearing the sounds blasting from this ancient building.
 There were no rules, no musical restrictions and the invitation extended was for one and all to join in and become part of the experience.
 These recordings were available in limited form during the mid-1950s.
 It has been generally assumed that no more than 500-1,000 LPs were ever pressed and it has been out-of-print, completely unavailable, since the late 1950s.
 Information concerning the original label is nowhere to be found.
 These recordings are full of rousing singing, piano, and handclaps, as well as heaps of blazing horns.
 The closing "Jericho March" is over 11 minutes of glorious collective honk.
-The CD booklet includes informative liner notes written by Opal Louis Nations that detail the history of Daddy Grace and his church, along with several photos of a Grace baptism service.
+The CD booklet includes informative liner notes written by Opal Louis Nations that detail the history of Daddy Grace and his church, along with several photos of a Grace baptism service. $14.98

 |